 We watched him attempt to lead a life where his abilities won't matter at all.
 Like finding friends who truly care about him, building the confidence to talk to his crush, having a think about his future and purpose and knowing that it's okay not to have them yet.
 And as a result, has been able to surround himself with a group of people who are ready to support him.

 The final series brings a satisfying conclusion to these threads.
-It started with what a consequence of his actions from previous episodes — the rise of the Psycho Helmet cult and the towering broccoli over Seasoning City.
-Then ended with what he needed to confront or face for a very long time — addressing the emotions and the true magnitude of his powers that he has suppressed for years.
+It started with the consequences of his actions from previous episodes — the rise of the Psycho Helmet cult and the towering broccoli over Seasoning City.
+Then ended with what he needed to confront the most for a very long time — addressing his emotions, the true magnitude of his powers which he has suppressed for years, and how interconnected both are.

 What I appreciate the most from the series is the emphasis that while there are issues only Mob can fix, there are moments where he was working through some of it through his eclectic support system.
 And this final season saw this same group of people end their individual arcs by recounting their learning journey with Mob.